behzadsoleimani/behzadsoleimani/README.md

 - 👋 Hi, I’m @behzadsoleimani
-- 👀 I'm a Fullstack developer interested in new technologies and learning them.
-I'm currently working with Node.js, React.js, Redux, MongoDB, and MySQL.
-Also, I'm familiar with PHP and React Native.
+- 👀 I'm a Front-End developer interested in new technologies and learning them.
+I'm currently working with React.js, Typescript, Redux, Node.js, and MongoDB.
+Also, I'm familiar with Next.js and React Native.
 I've been working on enterprise projects and collaborated with various technical teams.
 - 🌱 I’m currently learning solidity & hardhat.

 <!---